Spring 2008 Fellows

 Robert looks forward to a career as an academic neurosurgeon with leadership roles in developing useful technologies for advancing neurosurgical care domestically and in developing countries around the world.

-Manav was born in Oxford, MS to parents who came to this country from India; he was raised in Milwaukee, WI.
-His parents are naturalized US citizens.
+Manav was born in Oxford, MS to parents who emigrated from India; he was raised in Milwaukee, WI.

-Manav received his JD at Yale University in 2009.
-He previously attended Harvard University, graduating magna cum laude with degrees in South Asian studies and government.
+Manav received his JD from Yale Law School in 2009.
+He previously attended Harvard College, graduating magna cum laude with degrees in Government and South Asian Studies.

-While still in high school he worked with Tibetan refugees in Dharamsala, India, before spending his college summers working in Kashmir with a pro bono legal clinic and a local human rights organization.
-He continues to work on human rights issues as a student director of both the International Human Rights and Immigration Legal Services clinics at Yale Law School.
-In addition, he has worked on foreign policy issues as a Research Associate with the Managing the Atom Project at Harvard University's Kennedy School and the Council on Foreign Relations.
+While still in high school Manav lived and worked with Tibetan refugees in Dharamsala, India, before spending four summers working on human rights and peace process-related issues Kashmir as a researcher and advocate.
+He continued to work on human rights issues as a student director of both the International Human Rights and Immigration Legal Services clinics at Yale Law School.
+In addition, he has worked on foreign policy issues related to non-proliferation and South Asia at the Managing the Atom Project at Harvard University's Kennedy School and the Council on Foreign Relations.

 KYLE MENG is a Ph.D. candidate at Columbia University studying sustainable development.